brian-watkins/elmer/README.md

 #### Node Matchers

-You can make expectations about the targeted node using the `expectNode` function, which takes a function that maps an HtmlNode to an Expectation.
+You can make expectations about the targeted node using the `expectNode` function, which takes a function that maps an HtmlNode to an Expectation and a `ComponentStateResult`.
 The following matchers can be used to make expectations about an HtmlNode:

 + `hasId <string> <HtmlNode>`
 + `hasClass <string> <HtmlNode>`